-When a young person returns to the home, staff will take note of the young person's appearance, emotional state and physical state.
-Staff are to welcome the young people back to the home adopting a non-judgemental approach, and staff are encouraged to discuss informally with the young person where they have been and personal safety.

-During this discussion, young people are asked if they would like to talk to someone independently from the home such as their social worker or an advocacy worker.
+When young people return, staff try where possible, to complete a return discussion document with the young person.
+This document covers details such as the young person's whereabouts whilst they were out, whether the young person was asked to do anything against their will, why the young person went missing & whether they are likely to go missing again.
+Staff are encouraged to have this discussion informally with the young person (not sit with the document and record directly onto it as this can cause a barrier) and to reiterate that the discussion is about keeping them safe and not to tell them off.
+During this discussion young people are asked if they would like to talk to someone independently from the home such as their social worker or an advocacy worker.
 It is vital that young people are offered this alternative option as young people may not feel able to talk about the reasons for them going missing if it is connected to the home.

-Staff also monitor the young person's frame of mind and try to provide distractions to prevent the young person from going missing again.
+Once a return discussion has taken place, staff try to resolve any outstanding issues that have risen from the discussion (with the young persons consent.)
+Staff also monitor the young persons frame of mind and try to provide distractions to prevent the young person from going missing again.